nus-cs2103-AY2021S1/ip/docs/README.md

 ### `view` - view tasks on a date

 Shows all the tasks with the specified date.
+Note that view only works with dates and not times.

 Format: `view DATE`